Support and Resistance: How to Identify and Trade Key Price Levels

 Part 4: The Role-Reversal Principle

-Here is the single most important S/R concept in technical analysis: once a level breaks, its role flips.
+Here is the single most important S/R concept in technical analysis, and the reason traders ask why does broken support become resistance: once a level breaks, its role flips.
 A broken support becomes resistance.
 A broken resistance becomes support.

 Why Role-Reversal Works